torquebox/torquebox.org/news/2011-02-25-using-rvm-with-torquebox.md

 RVM is a command line tool that helps you keep track of multiple, named ruby environments.
 Each environment can have its own set of gems and has a specific ruby interpreter, such as ruby-1.8.7, ree-1.8.7, or jruby-1.5.6.
-This makes it very simple to have separate, named gem sets and ruby interpreters for each of your applications &mdash; isolating them from one another and potential version conflicts.
+This makes it very simple to have separate, named gem sets and ruby interpreters for each of your applications &#8212; isolating them from one another and potential version conflicts.
 This is useful in a number of circumstances:

   * You are working on a few different apps that have a large number of gem dependencies - some with